 The HVAC contractor you hire to install your system is what really matters!

-Here are two scenarios of a customer selecting a good HVAC brand however selecting different HVAC contractors.
+Here are two scenarios of a customer selecting a good HVAC brand, but selecting different HVAC contractors.
 Of these two customers (A and B), which system do you think will perform the best and last the longest?

 Based on the installation process, Customer B will have better performance and their system will last longer.